 Both of my girls have been, well still are, nature hoarders.
-They will find, pick up and cherish rocks, gumnuts, leaves, sticks, bits of mulch, snail shells, snails themselves and all sorts!
+They will find, pick up and cherish rocks and gumnuts.
+Along with these they will also collect leaves, sticks, bits of mulch, snail shells, snails themselves and all sorts!

-My car, pram and handbag are never free of some type of organic matter of some sort and they are always so valuably cherished.
+My car, pram and handbag are never free of some type of organic matter of some sort.
+Dare I suggest we leave them behind?
+I think not.
+They are always so valuably cherished.
 Miss 4 could probably tell you exactly where she picked up THAT leaf that I ask her to remove from the pocket on the back of the drivers seat in the car.

 I love the value toddlers put into objects that us adults will often overlook.
 Toddlers really do have a higher appreciation for the smaller things in life that sadly we tend to lose as we get older.